Broker Check

 Palantir, provider of AI and data software crucial for military intelligence (PLTR): $145.17 on March 2nd, $141.18 on April 28th (-2.7%)

 So what exactly happened here?
-Well, they did all jump on that first day the market opened on March 2nd, but until now it's been pretty much all downhill from there.
-Could it be possible that since all of these companies had incredible 2025 stock performances, that maybe they were simply due for a correction, and that the war potentially became an opportunity for big money players to take their profits and sell to an unsuspecting public that was eager to jump aboard on the war news?
+Well, they did all jump on that first day the market opened on March 2nd, but up until this point it's been pretty much all downhill from there.
+Could it be possible that since all of these companies had incredible 2025 stock performances, that maybe they were simply due for a correction?
+Could it be possible that as the retail investor grew eager to buy in on the war news, the big money players were viewing this as an opportunity to lock in their profits and sell to the unsuspecting public?

-At some point you may have been taught that a certain cause will lead to a certain effect.
-After reading all the news articles and making your portfolio decisions, when you look closely, did the results sometimes seem backwards?
+At some point you may have come to think that a certain event (cause) will lead to a certain result in the markets (effect).
+After hearing what happened in the news and making your portfolio decisions, when you look closely, did the results sometimes seem backwards or counterintuitive to your logic?
 The past two months have been a prime example that markets don't always react to events the way we might expect.
 Is your portfolio aligned with today's reality, or yesterday's assumptions?
 If you're not sure, reach out to me and let's have a discussion.